 Employee Spotlight: Shawn Orr

-One of the things that makes The Fredericks Company great is our dedicated and highly valued employees who excel in various positions.
+One of the things that make The Fredericks Company great is our dedicated and highly valued employees who excel in various positions.
 Because we have such a great team, we’ve decided to highlight team members in our blog!

 Today, we are shining the spotlight on Shawn Orr.
 Shawn is the Technical Business Development Manager that has been highlighted in September’s issue of Heat Treat Today 40 Under 40: Class of 2020.

 Shawn received his Bachelor of Science in computer engineering at Johns Hopkins University and has worked at The Fredericks Company for eight years.
 Shawn started out as an Applications Engineer, assisting customers with system integration of new products and technical support.
-A few years later, Shawn changed roles and became an electronics design engineer, where he was responsible for the development of vacuum gauging products like the MX200 vacuum controller while continuing to assist customers integrate our vacuum measurement instrumentation.
+A few years later, Shawn changed roles and became an electronics design engineer, where he was responsible for the development of vacuum gauging products like the MX200 vacuum controller while continuing to assist customers to integrate our vacuum measurement instrumentation.
 Today, Shawn is responsible for identifying and implementing new growth and product development opportunities with a customer-focused approach.

 What has changed since you started working with the company?

 I think that the company strategy has changed the most since I started here.
 We are much more focused on a smaller number of product lines (tilt, vacuum, and custom components), which allows us to better serve our customers for those product lines.
 Another thing that’s changed is the company synergy, there’s much more cooperation and interaction between different departments to solve any challenging problems that arise.

 What has improved since you started working with the company?